 Most wives are in such horrible pain and we only see our own pain – not our husbands’ pain.
-We don’t realize he is just as wounded and injured as we are.
+We don’t realize that often – he is just as wounded and injured as we are.
 We don’t realize our own contribution to the mess and just want our husbands to be:

 - more loving

 It’s not that these desires are wrong necessarily.
 The issue is when we put these desires above everything else in life.

 Ideally – husbands would continue to love and pursue their wives even if we are messing things up a lot.
 But it would take a very Holy Spirit-filled man to react that way to a wife’s desperation/demands/hostility/control/disrespect.
 Most men are NOT THERE.

 God made wives to need love primarily.
 God made husbands to need respect primarily.
 When we are not getting what we legitimately need – we react by not meeting our spouse’s legitimate need.
 THIS DOESN’T WORK!
 SOMEONE has to start meeting the other person’s needs even if he/she isn’t getting his/her own needs met for a time.

 Unfortunately – the way we wives usually react when we feel unloved is disrespectful.
 And when men feel disrespected their knee jerk reaction is unloving.
 So the crazy cycle begins (Love and Respect by Dr. Emerson Eggerichs).

 THE PURPOSE OF MARRIAGE